BeastGB/BeastGB/README.md

 ## [Codegen & Gorilla utils for 1.1.0](https://github.com/BeastGB/MONKEUTILS-LETSS-GOOO)
 Something i made from porting files on my headset into a zip into a qmod Pretty cool huh :yeye:

+THIS TOOK ME LIKE 30 MINUTES TO SETUP